bmwong84/MTGWLSTATS/README.md

 6. Run the program (needs C++ compiler and capabilities) and enter the appropriate textfile name when prompted.

 Future work: I hope to incorporate this into a simple website where you can just paste your record.
+No longer relevant because wizards discontinued their planeswalker points history :(